anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <a name="3.9"></a>
 ### 3.9 Time Sensitive Networking

 Openstack and Kuberentes clusters use NTP as the default time synchronization for the cluster.
 That level of synchronization is not sufficient for many network functions.
 Just like real-time operating system requirement instead of base OS so is precision timing for clock synchronization.
-Precision Time Protocol version 2 [PTP] (IEEE 1588-2019) is commonly used for Time-Sensative Networking.
+Precision Time Protocol version 2 [PTP] (IEEE 1588-2019) is commonly used for Time-Sensitive Networking.
 This allow synchronization in microsecond range rather than millisecond range that NTP provides.

 Some Network functions, like vDU, of vRAN, also require SyncE.
 Control, User and Synchronization (CUS) Plane specification defines different topology options that provides Lower Layer SPlit Control plane 1-4 (LLS-C1 - LLS-C4) with different synchronization requirements (ITU-T G.8275.2).